dscnsec/DSC-NSEC-Algorithms/1. Array/weird_sorting/weird_sorting.md

 - The first line of the input contains a single integer T denoting the number of test cases T. T test cases follow
 - The first line of each test case contains a single integer N
-- The next line contains N space generated integers
+- The next line contains N space separated integers

 ## Output

-- For each test case, print N space generated integers such that they are arranged in a non-decreasing fashion.
+- For each test case, print N space separated integers such that they are arranged in a non-decreasing fashion.

 ## Example Input